 Typically a TBI is caused by bumps, blows, jolts to the head or penetrating head injury, which, in turn, disrupt the normal function of the brain.
 This is according to the Centers for Disease Control and Prevention (CDC) official definition.

-The range of severity of TBI’s can be from “mild” (like a momentary change in mental awareness or status) to “severe” (where there is an extended period of memory or unconsciousness from the injury).
-The majority of TBIs that occur are mild, and are known commonly as concussions.
+The range of severity of Traumatic Brain Injury for Veterans can be from “mild” (like a momentary change in mental awareness or status) to “severe” (where there is an extended period of memory or unconsciousness from the injury).
+The majority of TBIs that occur are mild and are known commonly as concussions.

 Of course, not all hits to the head result in a TBI.